MrDr-Pan/Second-Order-Cooperative-Pursuit-Evasion-Games-with-One-Superior-Evader/README.md

 A decoder-only Transformer prediction network is used to model the evader’s future trajectory from historical state sequences.
 By incorporating predicted future information into decision-making, pursuers can act more proactively and improve encirclement and capture performance in highly dynamic scenarios.

-## Results

-Simulation results in the paper show that the proposed geometric formulation and learning-based strategy can successfully achieve cooperative encirclement against a superior evader under a variety of evasion behaviors.
-The results validate both:

-- the effectiveness of the **QAC-based occupied-angle analysis**, and
-- the practical performance of the **MADRL + Transformer prediction** framework.

 ## Citation